-Relevant new information provided during the public consultation on the draft recommendation and in the registration dossiers3, including any request for exemption, is taken into account (i) by the MSC when preparing its opinion on the draft recommendation (ii) by ECHA when finalising its recommendation.
+Relevant new information provided during the public consultation on the draft recommendation and in the registration dossiers (checked after closure of the public consultation), including any request for exemption, is taken into account (i) by the MSC when preparing its opinion on the draft recommendation and (ii) by ECHA when finalising its recommendation.
 ECHA also takes into account the MSC opinion when finalising its recommendation.
-The recommendation, together with MSC opinion, all comments received, and the responses to the comments, will be submitted to the European Commission who makes the final decision on which substances to include in Annex XIV and on the details for the respective entries.
+The recommendation, together with MSC opinion, all comments received, and the responses to the comments, are submitted to the European Commission who makes the final decision on which substances to include in Annex XIV and on the details for the respective entries.
 All non-confidential information is also made available on ECHA's website.